openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhad_0_0.md

 If push button I1 is pressed three times within 3s (or service button S is pressed more than 2 and less than 6 seconds) module is excluded, but configuration parameters are not set to default values.

+### General Usage Information

+Note regarding the temperatur channels:

+  * Temperature sensor connected (device becomes multi channel, temperature reports are sent from endpoint2, if multi channel lifeline is enabled)
+  * I2 enabled via parameter 100, temperature sensor connected and reinclusion is performed (device becomes multi channel, temperature is sent from endpoint3)
+  * I2 and I3 enabled via parameters 100 and 101, temeprature sensor connected and reinclusion is performed (device becomes multi channel, temperature is sent from endpoint4)
+    Source: qubino support

 ## Channels

 The following table summarises the channels available for the ZMNHAD -: